kungfumarcus/wex-card-api/README.md

 A C# / ASP.NET Core (.NET 10) service for cards, purchase transactions, and currency-converted reads backed by the U.S. Treasury Reporting Rates of Exchange API.

-> **Status: skeleton.** The schema and the full API surface are in place; the four endpoints are
-> stubbed and return `501 Not Implemented`.
-Business logic and tests are added in later iterations.

 ## Prerequisites

 - **.NET 10 SDK** — to build, run, and test locally.